-The Archbishop in Council of the Diocese has resolved that certain prescribed roles offices and positions for lay people for service in the Church (other than for authorised lay ministry), require a clearance for service.
+The Archbishop in Council of the Diocese has resolved that certain roles, offices and positions for lay people for service in the Church (other than for authorised lay ministry), require a clearance for service.

 They include a member of the Archbishop in Council, the Chapter of the Cathedral and Parish Council member, a Director of Music and people engaged in child related work.